cdrummey216/whoami/whoami.md

 **Key Topics**
 * Why? //cannot know life without first understanding death
-* when the self encounters death, death asks two questions in sequence. "are you ready?" and "are you willing?"
+* when the Self encounters death, death asks two questions in sequence. "are you ready?" and "are you willing?"
 * A 'yes' and a 'yes' signals the end of the identity //a master of fate, by fate mastered
 * A 'yes' and a 'no' signals the embrace of life //no fear of death and the choice to live
 * A 'no' signals fear of death //"are you ready?"